-Quarterly ORSA report - A quarterly ORSA report is prepared for the LHL Board and subsidiary boards by the Group CRO.
+Quarterly ORSA report - A guarterly ORSA report is prepared for the LHL Board and subsidiary boards by the Group CRO.
 This draws upon the bi-weekly RRC reviews and exposure modelling updates and covers the following:

-- capital resource adequacy;
+- capital adequacy;

 - risk levels versus risk tolerances;

 - summary of risk groups and their impact upon capital requirements;

 - volatility and overall risk levels compared to strategy;

-- risk register updates;
+- the overall risk and control environment;

-- rating agency update (applicable for the Group only); and
+- rating agency update (applicable for the Group only);

+- operational risk KRI's;

+- ESG matters:

+- strategic risk;

+- · project risk; and

-- emerging risk issues.
+- · emerging risk issues.